-- NOTE: CPAs with an expired license and wishing to restore an Attest licensure must complete an 8-hour Other Comprehensive Basis of Accounting course.
+- NOTE: CPAs with an cancelled license and wishing to restore an Attest licensure must complete an 8-hour Other Comprehensive Basis of Accounting course.
 This course is not required for a General licensure.
 MasterCPE has an OCBOA course "Tax-Basis Financial Statements and Other Comprehensive Bases of Accounting".

 California Board of Accountancy